Jeffrey Wright says films shouldn't be only streaming because the theater experience is "woven in our DNA" - WFIN

 “We were there before the COVID outbreak with films being streamed only,” Wright says.
 “We are still trying to understand what normal will be when we get back.
 But normal will always be that we as human beings have the need to gather together and to experience events, story, emotion, moments together.
 That will never change.”

-In fact, Westworld star Wright says having the theater experience is “woven into our DNA.”
+In fact, Wright says having the theater experience is “woven into our DNA.”

 “So certainly we will be going back to cinemas,” he continues.
 “We will be going back into theaters to watch plays because we have to.
 I believe as much as we have to drink water, we need to gather with one another.”